open-toolchain/landing-zone/landing-zone/README.md

 ---

-## Bastion Host
+## (Optional) Bastion Host

-This module lets users optionally create a bastion server using teleport on VSI workloads.
+Users can optionally provision a bastion host that have teleport installed.
+App ID will be used to authenticate users to access teleport.
+Teleport session recordings will be stored in a COS bucket.

+Bastion host components can be found in [bastion_host.tf](./bastion_host.tf)

 ### App ID Variable